tuputech/tupu-cpp-sdk/README.md

 Perform a synchronous API call

-### NOTE:
+### NOTES:
 - This method can be called multiple times simultaneously, and it's recommended to use ONE SINGLE Recognition object for multiple threads.
-- Please use only URLs or paths in ONE request
+- Please don't mix use of URLs or paths in ONE call

 #### Parameters of Entry 1
 - **secretId**: user's secret-id for accessing the API
 - **images**: list of TImage objects (used for URL, path or binary)
 - **result**: recognition result in JSON string from server
 - **statusCode**: status code of response

+**NOTE:** If using tags, make sure to set tag for all images

 #### Parameters of Entry 2
 - **secretId**: user's secret-id for accessing the API